Egg-Freezing And IVF Are Tech’s Hottest Perk

 When Upeka Bee applied to the startup Gusto this spring, she had recently turned 33, and was thinking about freezing her eggs.
 The engineer didn’t feel ready to have children yet, so she was prepared to shell out at least $15,000 of her own savings for the procedure.

 To her surprise, Gusto informed her during the hiring process that it subsidizes up to $20,000 in fertility treatments.
-That perk, among other factors, helped Gusto stand out next to the four other companies who’d also offered Bee a job.
+That perk, among other factors, helped Gusto stand out from the four other companies who’d also offered Bee a job.
 It indicated that it was “a place that would be open to hearing my needs, a place I felt like I could belong and the values kind of matched,” Bee told BuzzFeed News.

-In 2014, tech corporations like Apple and Facebook made headlines — and drew some criticism — for subsidizing egg-freezing and IVF.
+In 2014, tech corporations like Apple and Facebook made headlines — and drew some criticism — for subsidizing egg-freezing and in vitro fertilization.
 Three years later, the benefit is becoming more common in workplaces in Silicon Valley and beyond, surveys show.
 At a moment when the way Silicon Valley treats women is under scrutiny, even smaller startups are increasing fertility benefits as part of an attempt to hire and retain women, LGBT people, and other employees who want to start families.
 At the same time, a cottage industry has sprung up to help employers make egg-freezing and IVF more accessible to their employees.

-One of them, a Y Combinator startup called Carrot, aims to simplify the process of offering fertility benefits for workplaces with anywhere from 200 to 2,000 employees.
+One of them, a Y Combinator startup called Carrot, aims to simplify the process of offering fertility benefits for workplaces with between 200 and 2,000 employees.
 The clients it’s disclosed are all in tech: Gusto, which provides human resources software; the startup accelerator 500 Startups; and Peter Thiel’s venture capital firm Founders Fund, which also invests in Carrot.

 “We’ve had companies call us and say, ‘We’re really trying to recruit this candidate and she’s asking about fertility benefits and can we set up our fertility benefits program?’”
 CEO and cofounder Tammy Sun told BuzzFeed News.
 “Even the fact that employees or candidates are asking for this as part of recruiting conversations or compensation negotiations is really important and a dramatic shift.
 It represents an acceleration in how the world views this type of benefit and this part of health care.”

 Two years ago at age 34, Sun decided to freeze her eggs.
-None of the cost was covered by Evernote, her then-employer, Sun ended up paying $30,000 out of pocket.
+None of the cost was covered by Evernote, her then-employer, so Sun ended up paying $30,000 out of pocket.
 The experience gave her the idea to cofound Carrot with infertility doctor Asima Ahmad in early 2016.

 Carrot teams up with an employer that wants to subsidize the out-of-pocket fertility costs for each of its employees up to a certain amount — say, $5,000 or $50,000.
-(The average national cost of IVF is about $23,000 per cycle, while egg freezing averages about $17,000, according to FertilityIQ, an information resource for patients.)
+(The average national cost of IVF is about $23,000 per cycle, while egg-freezing averages about $17,000, according to FertilityIQ, an information resource for patients.)
 Carrot then oversees that program, which means giving employees virtual access to on-staff nurses and doctors, and helping them get appointments at fertility clinics it partners with.
 (Carrot does not get paid by clinics for referrals.)

 “In recruiting conversations, we would get the question, ‘Would you ever consider putting in fertility benefits?
-I’m 30 years old, I’m just starting here, I’m not sure if I want to have kids, when I want to have kids,’” said Katie Evans-Reber, Gusto’s head of human resources.
+I’m 30 years old, I’m just starting here, I’m not sure if I want to have kids, when I want to have kids,’” said Katie Evans-Reber, a member of Gusto’s human resources team.
 In August, the 400-person San Francisco startup became the first company in California to extend fertility coverage to LGBT employees and their partners.

 Asked whether the policy had improved retention or recruitment rates, Evans-Reber said metrics like that weren’t Gusto’s standards for success.
 “I think a lot of the ancillary benefits of this is that we are more attractive to women, we are more attractive to a diverse population, and our culture is one of close family ties,” she said.